Sherman Smith: Coaching career

 The following year, Smith began teaching and coaching at Redmond Junior High School, then at Redmond High School in the state of Washington.
 He became the running back coach at Miami University, his alma mater, in 1990.
 Between 1992 and 1994, he worked as the tight end and running back coach at the University of Illinois.
 In 1995, Smith joined the staff of the Houston Oilers (now the Tennessee Titans) as running back coach, where he helped mold Eddie George into one of the league's elite running backs.
 The organization promoted Smith in 2006, giving him the title of assistant head coach in addition to his continuing duties as running back coach.

 In 2008, Smith left the Titans to join the Washington Redskins as offensive coordinator, reuniting with his former Seahawks teammate, Jim Zorn, who had been named head coach of the Redskins.

 After the 2009 season, Zorn was fired and Mike Shanahan was named as the new head coach in Washington.
 Smith was not retained on staff by Shanahan.
 Shortly thereafter Smith was reunited with his former team, the Seattle Seahawks, when hired as a position coach (running backs).
 He won his first Super Bowl title when the Seahawks defeated the Denver Broncos in Super Bowl XLVIII.

 As of February 17, 2017, Smith was no longer with the Seattle Seahawks due to a change to the position made by head coach Pete Carroll.

 Personal life

-Smith's children are Shavonne, Sherman, and Deland.
-Deland is the Las Vegas Raiders running backs coach, Deland McCullough.
-The two had known each other since Smith was recruiting McCullough to the Miami RedHawks when McCullough was 17, but only discovered they were biologically related in 2017, as detailed in the ESPN.com feature "," and the 2021 Kendrick Brothers film Show Me the Father.
+Smith's children are Shavonne, Sherman, and Deland McCullough, who is the running backs coach for the Oklahoma Sooners.
+Smith and McCullough had known each other since Smith was recruiting McCullough to the Miami RedHawks when McCullough was 17, but only discovered they were biologically related in 2017, as detailed in the ESPN.com feature "," and the 2021 Kendrick Brothers film Show Me the Father.
 Deland’s son, Diem McCullough, is also Smith’s grandson.
 Smith is also the grandfather of Isaiah, Sherman, and Destiny — the children of his son Sherman.
 Destiny ran track collegiately at the University of North Carolina Wilmington; he is also the grandfather of Victoria ("Vickie"), the adopted daughter of his daughter Shavonne.
 His brother, Darrell K. Smith, was a former CFL All-Star.